interactive-cookbook/recipe-generation/README.md

 Information about coreference clusters, the corresponding AMR nodes and coreferences arising from the AMR splitting can be obtained by running the [coref_processing/create_joined_coref.py](https://github.com/interactive-cookbook/recipe-generation/blob/main/coref_processing/create_joined_coref.py) script.

-This requires another subfolder of the data folder as described above which contains one subfolder per dish with the .jsonlines coref files.
+This requires another subfolder of the data folder as described above which contains one subfolder per dish with .jsonlines coref files.

 The paths to the action-level AMR graphs and to the coreference files is specified in utils/paths.py (ACTION_AMR_DIR and RAW_COREF_DIR).
 Also the path to the output folder that gets created and will contain the generated files is specified in the paths.py script (JOINED_COREF_DIR).